simon-katz/nomis-electric-clojure-mode/README.md

   - `[hyperfiddle.electric3 :as e]`
   - (If auto-detect fails, v3 is assumed.)

-- Applies separate colors to client regions and server regions.
+- Applies different colors to client regions and server regions.

 - Does not apply a color to regions that may be either client or server.